-Vehicle Excise Duty (VED) is an annual tax on the ownership of road vehicles, frequently referred to as "car tax" although it applies equally to vans, lorries and motorcycles.
+Vehicle Excise Duty (otherwise known as Road Tax) is an annual tax on the ownership of road vehicles.
+It applies to cars, vans, lorries and motorcycles.

 Road vehicle ownership had been taxed since the earliest days of motor vehicles, with the UK’s first schemes for “light locomotives” introduced in 1896.
 Under the Motor Car Act 1903, all road vehicles were taxed annually at a rate of 20 shillings per year, with the system administered by county councils.

 The Finance Act 1910 replaced the earlier system with the “Road Fund tax”, based on a scale of liabilities based on horsepower rating, formulated by the Royal Automobile Club and subsequently referred to as the “Treasury rating”.
 The Act stipulated that the funds raised should be used for maintaining the road network.
 The fund was administered by the Roads Board, which had considerable difficulty spending the money it raised, until it was replaced by the new Ministry of Transport in 1919, which abolished petrol duties and increased vehicle duties.